hundio/api-specification/documentation/topLevel.md

 Some fields in this API can be displayed differently on your status page based on the language requested by the user.
 These fields are marked with type `i18n-string`, and as such can be either a `string` or `object` (with [IETF BCP 47 language tag](https://tools.ietf.org/rfc/bcp/bcp47.html) keys and string values; e.g. `{"en": "Hello!", "de": "Hallo!", "pt-BR": "Olá!"}`), depending on the value of the `Accept-Language` header.

 Given an `Accept-Language` header value of `*`, values of type `i18n-string` will be the full object of translations.
-If a translation does not exist for the requested language, English (`en`) is used as a fallback.
+If a translation does not exist for the requested language, the Status Page *Default Language* is used as a fallback.

 Similarly, when sending values of type `i18n-string` in `POST` or `PUT` requests, the `Accept-Language` header will dictate the particular language given strings are in.
 Again, to set the entire object of translations at once requires setting `Accept-Language: *`.
-Without this header, English (`en`) is assumed to be the language of any given `i18n-string`s.
+Without this header, the Status Page *Default Language* is assumed to be the language of any given `i18n-string`s.

+A Status Page's *Default Language* can be changed at any time from the "Settings > Localization" section of the dashboard.

 # Errors